zaanstad/ZaanAtlas/README.md

 In addition, if you want to make a remote GeoServer available at the `/geoserver/` path, you can set the `app.proxy.geoserver` system property as follows:

-    ant -Dapp.proxy.geoserver=http://example.com/geoserver/ debug
+    ant -Dapp.proxy.geoserver=https://geo.zaanstad.nl/geoserver/ debug

-## Updating submodule repositories

-Sometimes you are going to want to track a more recent revision of a submodule.
-How do you do that?
-Well, just the same as we do with another git repository (because this is a fully fledged git repository!):

-    you@prompt:books$ cd vendor/plugins/rspec/
-    you@prompt:rspec$ git remote update
-    Updating origin
-    you@prompt:rspec$ git merge origin/master
-    Already up-to-date.

- That will pull the latest version of the module from github and update your local repository.
-Once you’ve done that, change back into the root of your project and do a git stat:

-    you@prompt:rspec$ cd ../../..
-    you@prompt:books$ git stat
-    # On branch master
-    # Changed but not updated:
-    #   (use "git add <file>..." to update what will be committed)
-    #
-    #   modified:   vendor/plugins/rspec
-    #
-    no changes added to commit (use "git add" and/or "git commit -a")

-You’ll see that the main git module knows that the submodule is now pointing to a different commit.
-We can stage that, commit it and push it upstream to share the fact that we’re following a new version:

-    you@prompt:books$ git commit -a -m "Follow the newest revision of RSpec."
-    Created commit 9374e2d: Follow the newest revision of RSpec.
-     1 files changed, 1 insertions(+), 1 deletions(-)
-    you@prompt:books$ git push
-    [ ... ]

 ## Preparing the application for deployment

-Running GeoExplorer as described above is not suitable for production because JavaScript files will be loaded dynamically.
+Running the ZaanAtlas as described above is not suitable for production because JavaScript files will be loaded dynamically.
 Before moving your application to a production environment, run ant with the "dist" target.
 The "dist" target will result in a directory that can be dropped in a servlet container.

-    cd geoexplorer
     ant dist

-Move the build/geoexplorer directory to your production environment (e.g. a  servlet container).
+Move the build directory to your production environment (i.e. the Jetty servlet container).

-GeoExplorer writes to a geoexplorer.db when saving maps.
+ZaanAtlas writes to a `geoexplorer.db` when saving maps.
 The location of this file is determined by the `GEOEXPLORER_DATA` value at runtime.
 This value can be set as a servlet initialization parameter or a Java system property.

 The `GEOEXPLORER_DATA` value must be a path to a directory that is writable by  the process that runs the application.
 The servlet initialization parameter is given precedence over a system property if both exist.

-As an example, if you want the geoexplorer.db file to be written to your `/tmp` directory, modify GeoExplorer's `web.xml` file to include the following:
+As an example, if you want the `geoexplorer.db` file to be written to your `/tmp` directory, modify GeoExplorer's `web.xml` file to include the following:

     <init-param>
         <param-name>GEOEXPLORER_DATA</param-name>